ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 He started with version 1.0.2 and upgraded to every release immediately which always went very smooth; even the migration to 1.1.0, which included Java 8 support, went without any issues.
 Onboarding new Java developers is never a hassle as they are capable of developing in Kotlin by the time they get to know the architecture.

-Haim really liked **extension methods**, which allow you to add functionality to an existing class or interface.
+Haim really liked extension methods, which allow you to add functionality to an existing class or interface.
 The null safety, which is very similar to the null safety of Apple's Swift - where nullability is part of the type of an defined object - was also well-appreciated.
 He also pointed out to us that Java open source libraries work extremely well with Kotlin.
 All you need to do is add the dependency to your build file and you are good to go.